ErikBoonprakong/Game-of-15/README.md

 # Game-of-15
-Numbers game created with JavaScript - Move the numbers into ascending order
+Numbers game created with JavaScript - The aim of this game is to reorder the 15 numbers ascendingly, with the blank space being in the bottom right corner.
+Click any square adjacent to the blank square to move it into the empty space.